 It was thus fitting that such an unheralded but essential cog in the war effort would go on to host the first of the wartime conferences between the Big Three.

-The location was also significant simply given the inherent advantages it gave Soviet Premier Joseph Stalin.
+Soviet Premier Joseph Stalin also maintained a massive advantage given the location.
 Stalin reportedly refused to meet anywhere where he could not maintain permanent contact with his war headquarters.2

 The conference would thus need to take place somewhere near the Soviet Union, meaning that both Churchill and Roosevelt would need to travel great distances.